The Car Connection FIAT 500 Overview

-Like the MINI Cooper it competes with, almost model for model, the Fiat 500 harkens back to a beloved national automotive icon from the Sixties.
+Like the Mini Cooper it competes with, the Fiat 500 hearkens back to a beloved national automotive icon from the 1960s.
 In this case, it’s the Fiat 500 that was built from 1957 to 1975.
 And like the Mini Cooper, the new model is larger, faster, far better equipped, and immeasurably safer.
-The Fiat 500 is not, in other words, a competitor for econobox models like the Hyundai Accent or Toyota Yaris; it’s a lifestyle choice, a style accessory that also happens to be fun to drive and easy to park in tight urban areas.
+The Fiat 500 is not, in other words, a competitor for econobox models like the Hyundai Accent or Toyota Yaris; it’s a lifestyle choice, a style accessory that also happens to be fun to drive and easy to park in crowded urban areas.

 All gas-powered 500 models used 1.4-liter 4-cylinder engines that Fiat built in North America; they're shared with a growing array of new models from Dodge and Jeep.
 Fuel economy figures were 31 mpg city, 40 mpg highway—similar to those for the Mini Cooper.
 In early drives of the 500, we found the steering to be particularly enjoyable and lively, although straight-line performance was lackluster in the base model and a cramped interior plus big doses of engine and road noise dulled enthusiasm somewhat.
 Driver ergonomics are particularly peculiar in this car, with few able to get completely comfortable with the oddly placed pedals and steering column.

 The three-door hatchback was later joined by more variants.
 The Cabrio, a convertible of sorts with a roll-back cloth roof, retains the sides of the hatchback.
 An Abarth hot-rod can be had in either hatch or Cabrio form.
 To please those in the middle, Fiat also added a 500T model, which uses a toned-down turbocharged engine that's not as nutty as the Abarth, but offers better acceleration than the standard 500.